-If you’re prepared to do a little bit of research and as long as you’re prepared to travel outside of the busier times of the year, the 80,000 points welcome offer that the IHG® Rewards Traveler credit card is currently promoting can book a free night at some truly fantastic IHG properties and still leave you with points to spare (just be careful not to fall foul of any “resort fees” that some properties now charge).
+If you’re prepared to do a little bit of research and as long as you’re prepared to travel outside of the busier times of the year, the 120,000 points from the welcome offer can book a free night at some truly fantastic IHG properties and still leave you with points to spare (just be careful not to fall foul of any “resort fees” that some properties now charge).

 The 4th-night free benefit

 Here are the key aspects of this benefit:

 - There is no cap on the number of times this benefit may be used